 Malibu has been designed from the ground up as a Progressive Web App, which supports isomorphic rendering.

-- Once the page is loaded by the browser, the browser will start to hydrate components which were rendered from the server.
-This means that event listeners is attached, without changing the DOM that has been rendered (or at least minimal DOM updates).
+- Once the page is loaded by the browser, the browser will start to hydrate components that were rendered from the server.
+This means that the event listener is attached, without changing the DOM that has been rendered (or at least minimal DOM updates).
 The process of loading relevant data and hydrating the page is described in the Client Side Architecture

 - Once the page is hydrated, clicking on any Link will load via AJAX.

 - If enabled, a ServiceWorker will install itself in the background of the first-page load.
 Subsequent visits will load from the PWA shell.